Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Forest Operating Plans

-• The Forest Operating Plan Standard requires harvest event planning, with the aim to aggregate harvest disturbance, minimize road networks and create harvest events that more closely approximate disturbance patterns.
+• The Forest Operating Plan Standard requires harvest event planning, with the aim to aggregate harvest disturbance, minimize road networks and create harvest events that more closely approximate natural disturbance patterns.
 It also requires that maps submitted with the plan include the Caribou Habitat Management Areas.

 • Standard operating plan approval conditions have been established for forestry activities in the Boreal Plain (SK2) Caribou Conservation Unit.